mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 I wondered if the stars could die like we did, or if they had always been there, like holes in the firmament.

 At the end of the path, we turned a corner and crossed the train line just after the station, onto a side street into town.
 It was rather peaceful, as the first meal time had just passed into rest time.
 We reached the conduit office and quickly hopped off of Laen.
-I gave him a thankful pat on the neck and he gave me back a small woop of acknowledgement.
+I gave him a thankful pat on the neck and he gave me back a small "oop" of acknowledgement.

 When I entered, an old man who seemed to know Jathi was already inside, standing by the doorway.